The Cloud Is Getting A Lot Closer To You

-Cloudflare will let customers run apps on potentially thousands of mini server farms around the world in a bid for the edge.

 By now, most people have at least some vague idea of “the cloud”: A constellation of giant server farms spread across open countryside in places like rural Oregon, Nevada, or the Carolinas.
-From storing Facebook photos or Netflix shows to interpreting what you tell Siri or Alexa, most of the Internet’s work gets done in these far-off silicon sweatshops–their products delivered to you in fractions of a second.
+From storing Facebook photos or Netflix shows to interpreting what you tell Siri or Alexa, most of the internet’s work gets done in these far-off silicon sweatshops–their products delivered to you in fractions of a second.

-But even with high-speed mobile connections, that’s too slow for emerging technologies—like preventing robotic cars from running into each other or superimposing augmented reality graphics on your view of the world in real-time.
+But even with high-speed mobile connections, that’s too slow for emerging technologies—like preventing robotic cars from running into each other, or superimposing augmented reality graphics on your view of the world in real time.
 So the cloud is extending out to smaller clumps of computing, to buildings in each city and even big boxes by the side of the road–the “edge” of the internet that sits within a few milliseconds of the car, phone, robot, or whatever future gadget needs instant computing beyond what it can do on its own.

-Cloudflare, the San Francisco company that provides security and speed-optimizing service to web sites, today announced that customers can now run basic software on a global network of over a hundred data centers that, it says, are already within 10 milliseconds of 90% of the people on Earth.
+Cloudflare, the San Francisco company that provides security and speed-optimizing service to websites, today announced that customers can now run basic software on a global network of over 100 data centers that, it says, are already within 10 milliseconds of 90% of the people on earth.
 In addition to the servers on its own content delivery network, the company plans to add many more mini datacenters, potentially thousands, even closer to people and their gadgets.

 Other tech companies will likely follow—Amazon Web Services already lets customers deploy functions at edge locations on a content-delivery network—but these are still early days for edge computing.